In This Article

 This helps in writing to the disk straight away without needing to call the block allocator of the file system every time a write request is made.

-This further helps the file system to make superior choices when it comes to distributing the available block space.
+This further helps the file system make superior choices when it comes to distributing the available block space.

 For example, the file system can place the bigger and smaller files separately.